fieserWolF/mousetrap/doc/mousetrap.md

 # MouseTrap

 MouseTrap records mouse movements and writes them to binary data files.
+It is aimed towards development on the Commodore 64.
+This is why the screen dimensions default to 320x200.

-It runs on 64 bit versions of Linux, MacOS, Windows and other systems supported by Python.
+MouseTrap runs on 64 bit versions of Linux, MacOS, Windows and other systems supported by Python.

 ![screenshot](./screenshot.png)

+This tool might be helpful for code projects that need some x-y positions stored as plain binary data.
+You can easily move your mouse pointer over some background-image that serves as a preview of the final result.
+A simple player and a timeline is also provided for easy editing.
+You can play forwards and backwards at different speeds, or you can preview your movements step-by-step.
+When satisfied with your movements you may add markers at certain positions in the timeline.
+These markers can be used later on in your code then.

 # Why MouseTrap?